-1. Cumulative GPA Students must meet the following minimum n academic standards: Hours Attempted Cumulative GPA

-1-29 Hours 1.80 GPA 30-59 Hours 1.90 GPA Above 60 Hours 2.00 GPA 2.
-Cumulative Credit Hour Completion Rate Students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students must earn at least 2/3 or 67% of the students earn earn earn earn earn earn earn earn the credit hours attempted each semester.
-Attempted Semester Hours Must Earn at Least 67% of Attempted Hours 12 Hours 12 x 67% = 8 hours 18 Hours 18 x 67% = 12 hours A grade of A, B, C, or D must be received to category. for those hours to be counted in the earned Attempted hours will include repeated, with whether the student received financial aid of ndrawn, and incomplete courses regardless of or not. • The original enrollment and repeated course will count toward attempted credit hours but only the second course will count toward the earned credit hours.
-Courses that students withdraw from, after drop/add, will count toward attempted hours. mpted hours.
-If a student receives a passing n evaluated, it is his/her responsibility to notify Remedial and pass/fail courses will not be counted in attempted hours.
-3. Maximum Time Frame for Degree Completion Undergraduate students are expected to completing 150% of the required hours to complete the com If the academic program requires 120 hour for 192 attempted hours.
-For example: 120 rs, a student is eligible to receive financial aid 0 x 150% = 180 hours If a student is not on track to earn the degr the student's aid will be denied. ee before reaching the maximum credit hours, The allowed time frame does not automatic cally increase if a student changes majors.
-Transfer hours are counted in attempted he ours.
+1. Cumulative GPA Students must meet the following minimum academic standards: Hours Attempted Cumulative GPA 1-29 Hours 1.80 GPA 30-59 Hours 1.90 GPA Above 60 Hours 2.00 GPA 2.
+Cumulative Credit Hour Completion Rate Students must earn at least 2/3 or 67% of the credit hours attempted each semester.
+Attempted Semester Hours Must Earn at Least 67% of Attempted Hours 12 Hours 12 x 67% = 8 hours 18 Hours 18 x 67% = 12 hours A grade of A, B, C, or D must be received category. for those hours to be counted in the earned Attempted hours will include repeated, withdrawn, and incomplete courses regardless of whether the student received financial aid or not.
+The original enrollment and repeated course will count toward attempted credit hours but only the second course will count toward the earned credit hours.
+Courses that students withdraw from, after drop/add, will count toward attempted hours. • Incomplete courses are counted as attempted hours.
+If a student receives a passi grade after academic progress has been evaluated, it is his/her responsibility to notify the Financial Aid Office.
+Remedial and pass/fail courses will not be counted in attempted hours.
+3. Maximum Time Frame for Degree Completion Undergraduate students are expected to c completing 150% of the required hours to If the academic program requires 120 hou for 192 attempted hours.
+For example: 12 rs, a student is eligible to receive financial aid $20 \times 150\% = 180$ hours If a student is not on track to earn the degration, the student's aid will be denied. ree before reaching the maximum credit The allowed time frame does not automati cally increase if a student changes major.
+Transfer hours are counted in attempted h ours.